November 29, 2021

 - Lastly, from the Microsoft support perspective, we are adding an option to our premium support that will allow our partners and customers to jointly work a Microsoft ticket together with us.
 This will not only provide transparency on status, but also shorten the cycle time on certain tickets.
 We often become the person in the middle (i.e., Microsoft asks us to ask the partner or end customer something and vice versa).
 We think this will make a big difference in specific situations and is just another value add that we can bring.

-- With Datto Continuity for Microsoft Azure now in Early Access, we are not only a partner with Microsoft, we are a significant emerging customer as well.
+- With Datto Backup for Microsoft Azure now in Early Access, we are not only a partner with Microsoft, we are a significant emerging customer as well.
 We are collectively incentivised to make our engagement a big success.
 It’s truly a win-win-win (Datto, Microsoft, and our partners).

 We have just scratched the surface of some of the stories and technical challenges that we have encountered.
 Check back for future blogs focusing on different aspects of Datto SaaS Protection.